JohanAanesen/CSAMS/docs/bredeNotes.md

 *I overslept 1h today*
 * Continuing on [#18 - Assignment Delivery page](https://trello.com/c/zyQpCo4K)
     * Made a function for getting name and code from course
-    * I used 2h one one pull request beacuse I don't like Openstack...
+    * I used 2h one one pull request because I don't like Openstack...
     * And now I'm going to merge with master -_-'
     * I'm just trying to run the project now... shit day
     * Almost all day has gone to Openstack and trying to run the project local
+    * [Johan](https://github.com/JohanAanesen) fixed docker in Intellij <3 can now run it local from intellij
+    * Environment is up-ish again and I'm gone

 ### Thursday - 28/02/19